-First and foremost, the state does not engineer culture except in the most authoritarian and totalitarian of societies.
-The recent internet hoax concerning the supposed decree imposed in North Korea in which all men in North Korea will be required to wear their hair in the fashion of their fearless leader Kim Jong-un illustrates the lunacy that it is the business of the state to engineer culture.
+First and foremost, the state does not engineer culture except in the most authoritarian and totalitarian societies.
+The internet hoax, the in which all men in North Korea will be required to wear their hair in the fashion of their fearless leader Kim Jong-un illustrates the lunacy that it is the business of the state to engineer culture.
 On the imposition of this culture of safety on Canada’s hunters and sport shooters, McLellan was careful to offer credit to those elements of Canadian society who were clamouring for gun prohibition in making the following statement in the House of Commons on September 22, 1998:

 Mr. Speaker, this morning I spoke at a press conference and thanked Canadians for their ongoing support of our government’s firearms control program.

 I specifically thanked CAVEAT, Victims of Violence International, La Fondation des victimes du 6 décembre, the Canadian Resource Centre for Victims of Crime and the family members of victims who are here to ask the government to hold firm and implement its plan.

 I also took the opportunity to thank the Canadian Association of Chiefs of Police, municipalities, educators, child support agencies and the almost 700 member agencies of the coalition for gun control which have been tireless supporters of this program.
 (Debates of Sept.
 22nd, 1998)